Penalties for allowing unduly intoxicated patrons to obtain or consume alcohol

 If you observe a customer is buying drinks for an unduly intoxicated friend, advise them it is against the law for them to supply that friend with alcohol.
 Friends who supply liquor to an unduly intoxicated person can face heavy fines, along with the licensee or staff for allowing it to happen.

-The penalties listed below are current as at 1 July 2019.
+The penalties listed below are current as at 1 July 2021.
 This value changes each year.
-(Due to coronavirus (COVID-19), penalty units are not changing for 2020–21.)

 Penalties for licensed venue staff and employers